Saagar-Poudel/KrishiLink/README.md

 # 🌾 KrishiLink

 **KrishiLink** is a smart digital platform designed to empower Nepali farmers by directly connecting them with local buyers such as restaurants, cooperatives, and wholesalers.
-By providing real-time demand forecasting and logistical assistance, AgriConnect helps ensure fair pricing and streamlined distribution.
+By providing real-time demand forecasting and logistical assistance, Krishi Link helps ensure fair pricing and streamlined distribution.

 ---